Parsing

 int number = int.Parse(input);

 int.Parse() reads the string and returns the integer it represents.
-If the string cannot be interpreted as a number — for example if it’s "abc" — the program will crash.
+If the string cannot be interpreted as a number — for example "abc" — the program will crash.

 input_value = input()